rockholla/terraform-packer-workshop/exercises/03/README.md

 * `~` means that terraform plans to modify this resource in place (doesn't require destroy then re-create)
 * `<=` means that terraform will read the resource

-So our above plan will modify our s3 object in place per our requested update to the file.
+So our above plan will "modify" our key pair by deleting the previous one and creating a new one in its place.

 Some resources or some changes require that a resource be recreated to facilitate that change, and those cases are usually expected.
-One example of this would be an AWS launch configuration.
-In AWS, launch configurations cannot be changed, only copied and modified once during the creation of the copy.
+One example of this would be an AWS launch configuration, or our key pair type resource as we saw above.
+In AWS, launch configurations and key pairs are 2 examples of resources that are immutable, cannot be changed.
 Terraform is generally made aware of these caveats and handles those changes gracefully, including updating dependent resources to link to the newly created resource.
 This greatly simplifies complex or frequent changes to any size infrastructure and reduces the possibility of human error.

 ### Destroy

 When infrastructure is retired, Terraform can destroy that infrastructure gracefully, ensuring that all resources are removed and in the order that their dependencies require.
-Let's destroy our s3 bucket object.
+Let's destroy our key pair.

 ```bash
 terraform destroy